loyzjve/Suivi-de-ligne-virtuelle-par-QR-Code/README.md

 ## Result
 ### Localisations of QR codes
-In this part, input of problem are QR codes of Aruco and Mobile robot with a RGBD camera.
+In this part, input of problem are QR codes of Aruco and Mobile robot with a RGB camera.
 However, we should to get all Aruco's QR code coordinate estimates as outputs.
 ![image](https://github.com/loyzjve/Suivi-de-ligne-virtuelle-par-QR-Code/blob/main/Pictures%20for%20readme%20file/pertubation.jpg)

 It should calculate the matrix of transformation at first.